Taiwania cryptomerioides aka Chinese Coffintree

 Chinese Coffintree, Coffintree, Taiwan Cedar

-How to care for Chinese Coffintree
+How difficult is it to take care of Chinese Coffintree

 With a bit of knowledge and dedication, you can successfully care for Chinese Coffintree, making it a rewarding choice for those seeking a moderate challenge.